superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 We have data from two recent 2023 ad campaigns - one from August (with more generic ad messages), and another from December (assisted by a made-up influencer, "XYZCr$$d").
 Our data (for 8000 users) includes:

 1. signup date, as unix timestamp
-2. the ad creative a user clicked on [before signing up?]
+2. the ad creative a user clicked on
-3. average (user) daily activity, measured in API calls/day [what kind of user activity does this represent? and calls/day over how many days?]
+3. average (user) daily activity, measured in API calls/day

 To make our ad campaigns smarter, we want to know which users to target with which kinds of ad messaging.
 We can discover this by embedding our data into a vectorspace, where we can cluster them and find meaningful user groups - using a UMAP visualization to examine the cluster labels' relationship to features of the ad creatives.